splunk/public-o11y-docs/synthetics/test-config/built-in-variables.rst

      -  The current time, in ``YYYY-MM-DD HH:SS:MM -XXXX`` format
      - ``2022-04-22 13:46:02 -0400``

-.. may not be sending these by time of public preview -- double check with Chapman & Roberta on names and whether sending

 Location variables
 ===========================
 Splunk Synthetic Monitoring provides the following set of location variables you can use in your tests: